satish27072002/satish27072002/README.md

 <h1 align="center">Hi 👋, I'm Satish Somarouthu</h1>
 <h3 align="center">Passionate about Artificial Intelligence, UX design.</h3>

-- current project : Building a legal document retrieval system using Langchain and Chroma DB, enabling fast and accurate searches through large legal databases. • Integrated AI-powered case summaries by applying Retrieval-Augmented Generation (RAG), optimizing OpenAI models for domain-specific legal document analysis. • Enhanced search relevance through tailored prompt engineering techniques, ensuring precise extraction of legal precedents and key insights from case law. **Legal document retreival system**
+- current project : CodeGraph Navigator: a Graph RAG system that helps developers understand large codebases by using neo4j's style implementation of GraphRag.
+Unlike traditional vector RAG which treats code chunks independently, Graph RAG captures the structural relationships between functions, classes, and modules—enabling queries like "what breaks if I change this function?" and "how does authentication flow through the system?"

 - 🌱 I’m currently learning **Agentic AI**